bendahrooge/PHP-Simple-Database/README.md

 A simple flat-file key/value storage class for PHP.
 Great for small databases or servers where SQL can't be used.
 Only 150 lines of code :)

+This is not a replacement for SQL or other databases, and it should only be used in smaller applications where a conventional isn't possbile.
+It is very inefficient and slow for PHP to key pulling and overwriting an entire JSON file.

 ### Example

 ```